 One cool thing about this cruise is they allow each person to bring a bottle of wine on the cruise.
 They were not strict about it either.
-When we went on Princess Cruise, they made us check-in our wine and they labeled it.
+When we went on Princess Cruise, they made us check-in our wine, and they labeled it.
 On Carnival, they didn’t even stress about it.
 I had wine in my bag and they never said anything.

 I’m not a huge drinker, so on the cruise I just paid for drinks as I went.
 There was the Cheers!
 Beverage Program, which is an all-you-can-drink special for $55 a day, plus gratuity.
 The good thing about this is that it’ll help you save money if you are a lush planning on drinking a lot during the cruise.
-The bad part about this was that everyone in your room has to purchase the package in order for you to be able to have it.
+The bad part about this was that everyone in your room has to purchase the package for you to be able to have it.
 Whomp.

 Drinks aren’t crazy expensive on the cruise.
 I paid $7- $9 for the champagne or wine I was drinking.
 16-ounce beers were like $7.
 Mixed drinks ranged from $7 and up.
 Just remember that every time you buy a drink, they add 15% gratuity.

 Ahhh my favorite part of any vacation 😉

 There definitely wasn’t a shortage of food on this cruise: The main buffet, seated assigned dining, and an area with food from the grill (burgers, hotdogs, hamburgers), an omelet station, a Chinese food station, a seated brunch, a sandwich station, and more.
 What was available depended on the time of day.
 There was even one night where they had a special Mexican Fiesta with a variety of food 💃🏼.